Addiction, relationship and sex therapy with experienced therapist Anna Kingsley

 I have worked with many same-sex couples, gay, lesbian and bisexual clients.
 A lot of my clients are also in cross-cultural relationships.

-I have a particular interest in divorce and separation.
+I have a particular interest in addiction, divorce and separation.